bjlorentz/tech-cook-book/README.md

 In this repository, I will conserve technical informations and snippets codes for some recurrents tasks.

-Be able to notify me if some things are wrong :)
+Feel free to notify me if some things are wrong :)